alexpulver/useful-stuff/README.md

 * https://mise.jdx.dev/
 * https://www.jetify.com/devbox

+### Dev/Prod access
+Internet access desktop for development and experimentation with dummy data and access to Git repository and packages.
+Isolated desktop for testing on production data with access to Git repositories and filtered packages (e.g. using CodeArtifact), allow copy/paste.
+The developer experience would then be having two desktops open with copy/paste capability (might be able to copy/paste production data, as an accepted risk), moving code between the desktops through Git, and allow-listing packages for the production desktop.

 ### Web application OIDC authentication flow approach
 Client-side design:
 * Store refresh token as HTTP-only secure cookie